China-focused hedge funds lower exposure as risks mount

 ECONOMIC, REGULATORY RISKS

-China-focused Tairen Capital reported four out of five top buys in the second quarter were non-China names, while eight out its top 10 U.S.-listed holdings were non-Chinese companies.
+Hong Kong-based Tairen Capital,a hedge fund which invests globally with a China focus, reported four out of five top buys in the second quarter were non-China names, while eight out its top 10 U.S.-listed holdings were non-Chinese companies, according to 13F filings.

 Tairen was once among top investors in China's e-commerce platform Pinduoduo PDD.O.
 In the second quarter of 2021, the firm's largest U.S. stock listing position was Pinduoduo with a market value of over $200 million, but as they shed that stock over the next two quarters, the fund's largest position in the most recent quarter was Microsoft MSFT.O.